wassname/scrape_r_rational/data/cache2/5kjzwa.md

 > > There’s even more, to do with the nobles.
 Who don’t all even know what they are, and the effect on them.
 > >
 > > You’re saying the Emperor has no clothes and that the emperor and the entire court knew.
 Taking the gleam out of the crown itself, changing the image into a tarnished, twisted thing, not an established part of the Crown’s respected background and culture.
 The nobles as described were organic, then augmented.
 There’s nothing organic about the picture this paints.
+>
 > I think the reader perspective is particularly complicated in Twig as the viewpoint is made a lot from the people on the outside of the society, both on the top and on the bottom of the social scale, and this ends up making us forget the rest of it and how this small thing(for us which live in a society which has a social background of democratic leanings) can have a huge impact in this fictional world.
->

->> **u/CouteauBleu** [+3]  *We are the Empire.**
+>> **u/CouteauBleu** [+3]  *We are the Empire.* (3 hours later)
 >>
 >> Yeah.
 I like the moments in Twig where Sy notices that he sees more violence in a week than most people in a lifetime.
->>

-> **u/Sparkwitch** [+2] *
+> **u/Sparkwitch** [+2]  (16 hours later)
 >
 > I'd been hoping that because we'd never gotten a Jamie/Jessie interlude after all this time, there was going to be some giant revelation there of long term plans and dark histories.
 A character who remembers everything might very well have all sorts of secrets.
+>
 > Instead: Snuggles. *C'est la vie*.
->

 ---